plerup/makeEspArduino/README.md

 **BOARD** The type of ESP8266 or ESP32 board you are using

 **BUILD_DIR** All intermediate build files (object, map files etc.) are stored in a separate directory controlled by this variable.
-Default is a sub directory of the tmp structure.
+By default this is set to a name consisting of the project and board names.
+This is just the directory name, the root of this directory is controlled by the variable **BUILD_ROOT**.
+Default for this is /tmp/mkESP but it can be set to a non-temporary location if so is desired.

 **BUILD_EXTRA_FLAGS** this variable can be setup to add additional parameters for the compilation commands.
 It will be placed last and thereby it is possible to override the preceding default ones.